All About Trade Shows: Exhibiting

 - Direct Lead Generation

 - Indirect Lead Generation

 When talking about Indirect Lead generation, we are led back to exposure.
 Just being out in the open will get you noticed.
 Passerbys might not directly convert into leads at the trade show, but because they saw you there, they might turn to you in the future.
 In addition, if asked by a colleague "do you know a company that does ****" they could recall your name.
 There are many other examples similar to these that are simply impossible to track.
 On the other hand, you can also directly gain leads from people who interact with you or participate in some of the lead generation activities you have prepared for the event.
 For ideas about lead generating activities, you can check out our article on Driving Traffic at Trade Shows, and the section about social media cards in our article about Handouts in Trade Shows.

-Many companies have used trade shows to feature new products.
+Many companies have used exhibiting at trade shows as a benefit to feature new products.
 This is particular effective as it can be hard to attract customers towards new products.
 Having your new product out in the open for people to test and see in person is very good exposure for it and can propel the product towards success.

 Criteria for Opting Out of Trade Shows